 The Rose-Marie and Eijk van Otterloo Director and CEO

 Dan L. Monroe, The Rose-Marie and Eijk van Otterloo Director and CEO, has held the top leadership position at the Peabody Essex Museum since 1993.
 He led the transformation of PEM through the consolidation of two small, venerable museums — the Peabody Museum of Salem and the Essex Institute — to one of the largest and most dynamic art museums in the nation.
-Under his leadership, PEM has increased its operating budget from $3.4 million to $24 million, its endowment from $23 million to more than $300 million, direct attendance from 80,000 to 250,000, and attendance at PEM exhibitions across the nation from zero to more than 500,000.
+Under his leadership, PEM has increased its operating budget from $3.4 million to $30 million, its endowment from $23 million to more than $400 million, direct attendance from 80,000 to more than 250,000, and attendance at PEM exhibitions across the nation from zero to more than 500,000.

 Monroe has spearheaded two major expansion projects: a 113,000-square-foot addition designed by Moshe Safdie that opened in 2003, as well as an 80,000-square-foot Collection Stewardship Center and 40,000-square-foot new wing planned for completion by 2019.
 During his tenure, the museum has made several thousand acquisitions, valued at more than $70 million.
 PEM also acquired Yin Yu Tang, the only complete antique Chinese house located outside China, and renovated and restored existing facilities.
 Staff has increased from 80 to more than 300.